Dwarfs reaching for the Stars

 Shot and...
 Goal!
 Cheering outside the field.
 Surprisingly, it's not proud parents of young football players cheering.
-A dozen of knee-high robots is playing football against each other.
+A dozen of knee-high robots are playing football against each other.
 What was that?
 Foul!
-One of the plastic buddied is going down with a stoic innocent look.
+One of the plastic buddies is going down with a stoic innocent look.
 It is comical to watch.
 But what's behind all this: a lot of work and many years of research that have gone into it.
 Scientists are trying to follow the humans' example.

-This is the attraction.
-A human being learns to orientate himself and to move throughout his life.
-Teaching a robot theses skills is a highly demanding task.
-Everything that is normal to us- let it be recognizing the ball or moving one foot after the other- is absolutely not trivial for the bundle of cameras, motors, and circuits.
-The work with robots makes us realize and understand the complexity of these events and the limits of technology.
+Exactly there lies the appeal.
+Human beings learn to orientate themselves and to move throughout their entire life.
+Teaching a robot these skills is a highly demanding task.
+Everything that is normal to us- let it be recognizing the ball or moving one foot after the other- is absolutely not trivial for a bundle of cameras, motors, and circuits.
+Again and again we realize trough the work with robots how complex these events are and about the limits of technology.

 Developments in this field of research are terrific, fast and exciting.
 And they can be observed by spectators.
-From bachelor student to graduate student studying for a doctorate, there are many different topics: reaching from the recognition of objects to balanced movements.
+From bachelor students to graduate students studying for a doctorate, there are many topics: reaching from the recognition of objects to balanced movements.
 Success and results can be seen and measured at competitions that regularly take place at exhibitions and fairs - they definitely are a crowd puller.